dayander23/Hw1-intro-to-AI/README.md

 How to Run
 Make sure you have Python 3 installed.
-Install the only extra library we used (for measuring memory): pip install psutil

 Save the code in a file called puzzle.py.
 Run the program:
 python puzzle.py